grammyjs/website/site/docs/plugins/runner.md

 You should check out the `RunOptions` in the [API reference](https://deno.land/x/grammy_runner/mod.ts?s=RunOptions) to see which options are available.

-For example, you will find there that `allowed_updates` can be enabled using the following code snippet.
+For example, you will there find out that `allowed_updates` can be enabled using the following code snippet.

 ```ts
 run(bot, { runner: { fetch: { allowed_updates: [] } } });